microsoft/r-server-fraud-detection/ds.md

 To run the scripts, it requires the following:

- * SQL server (2016 or higher) with Microsoft R server installed and configured;
+ * SQL server (2016 or higher) with Microsoft ML server installed and configured;
  * The SQL user name and password, and the user is configured properly to execute R scripts in-memory;
  * SQL Database which the user has write permission and execute stored procedures;
- * For more information about SQL server 2017 and R service, please visit: https://msdn.microsoft.com/en-us/library/mt604847.aspx
+ * For more information about SQL server 2017 and ML Services, please visit: https://docs.microsoft.com/en-us/sql/advanced-analytics/what-s-new-in-sql-server-machine-learning-services

 ### Workflow Automation
 -------------------